DANNYDEE93/CronJob_ShellScript/README.md

 3. <ins> echo 'the script is complete' && echo 'the system file has updated' && cd ~</ins>

-**echo 'the script is complete'** lets the user know the script has been completed & **echo 'the system file has updated'** lets the user know the system file has been updated & **cd ~** redirects the user in to the home directory in which the updated package file is located
+**echo 'the script is complete'** lets the user know the script has been completed  **echo 'the system file has updated'** lets the user know the system file has been updated & **cd ~** redirects the user in to the home directory in which the updated package file is located.
+The **'&&'** symbol just lets the script know that it needs to complete the first command on the left of the symbol before completing the second command on the right

 ![bashscript](https://github.com/DANNYDEE93/CronJob_ShellScript/blob/main/CronJobBashScript/bash_script.png)